phpredis/phpredis/README.markdown

 ## spop
 ##### *Description*
-Remove and retrun a random element from the set value at Key.
+Removes and returns a random element from the set value at Key.
 ##### *Parameters*
 *key*
 ##### *Return value*
-*String* popped value
+*String* "popped" value
-*Bool* False if set identified by key is empty or didn't exist.
+*Bool* `FALSE` if set identified by key is empty or doesn't exist.
 ##### *Example*
 <pre>
 $redis->sadd('key1' , 'set1');